Xevion/spotify-player-quickauth/README.md

 - x64 Windows `x86_64-pc-windows-msvc`
 - ARM64 Windows `aarch64-pc-windows-msvc`

-If you'd like to use the shell script above to install the binary, you can use the `-S` or `--stop` flag to prevent the script from running the binary after downloading it.
+If you'd like to use the shell script above to install the binary, you can use the `-S/--stop` flag to prevent the script from running the binary after downloading it.
 It implicitly applies the `--keep` flag too.

 ```bash
 curl -sSL https://xevion.github.io/spotify-quickauth/run.sh | sh -s -- -S
 mv spotify-quickauth /usr/local/bin
 ```

-You can also install the binary with [`cargo binstall`][binstall] or [`cargo quickinstall`][quickinstall], assuming you have them installed.
+Then you can move it to whatever location you'd like.
+Make sure that directory is in your $PATH though!

 ### Building from Source